worflor/woflo-petsplus-mod/docs/features/natures.md

 ## Checking Your Pet's Nature

-You can view your pet's nature by inspecting them.
-Wild natures display as *"Hardened by [climate]"* while born natures show *"Touched by fate at birth"* (or similar flavor text).
+tbd.

 ## Final Notes

 - Natures are **permanent**.
 You can't reroll or change them.
 - Each pet gets **exactly one** nature.
-- Born pets will **never** roll wild natures.
-Tamed pets will **never** roll born natures.
-- If multiple born natures could apply, one is chosen randomly using the pet's internal RNG.
+- If multiple natures could apply, one is chosen randomly using the pet's RNG calculator.

-Natures aren't meant to be min-maxed.
-They're flavor, identity, and a small mechanical nudge that ties your pet to where they came from.